 Day 9: Tuesday

-Experience Rajasthan – Udaipur “the city of lakes” and Jaisalmer.
+Experience Rajasthan – Udaipur “the city of lakes”.
 While in Udaipur, you will be hosted at our house.
 Fans of The Jungle Book and James Bond films may recognize Udaipur as the birthplace of Bagheera and the location for the Roger Moore starrer Octopussy.
-You will spend the next 2 days visiting among other sites in India’s second largest state, visit the beautifully architecture palace, enjoy a boat ride in the lake Pichola, and watch a traditional Rajasthani dance and music concert.
+Spend the next 2 days visiting India’s second largest state, visit the beautifully architectured palace, enjoy a boat ride in lake Pichola, and watch a traditional Rajasthani dance and music concert.
 Overnight stay in Udaipur.

 Day 10: Wednesday

 Your day will begin with a relaxed morning.
-After breakfast, go out shopping for vegetable and fruits at the market, return back with the vegetables and sharpen your Indian cooking skills.
-After lunch, we then proceed to visit a model desert village setup called Shilpgram where you will witness traditional Rajasthani art and handicraft shops and music.
-We then proceed to monsoon palace to catch the sunset.
-A nice spread of Indian dinner awaits you back at our center.
+Shop at the local markets for vegetable for Indian authentic culinary class to sharpen your cooking skills.
+After lunch, you will proceed to visit a model desert village setup called Shilpgram where you will witness traditional Rajasthani art and handicraft shops and music.
+A nice spread of Indian dinner awaits you back at our centre.
 Overnight stay in Udaipur.

 Day 11: Thursday

-Today we go on a temple tour in the morning.
-You will be taken to visit 8th and 10th century ancient temples on the outskirts of Udaipur.
-We return back to our center and then in the evening, we taken an overnight bus to Jaisalmer which is approximately 12 hrs for the next highlight of our trip – The Desert experience.
+Today, you will go on a temple tour in the morning.
+Visit the beautiful sculptured 8th and 10th century ancient temples on the outskirts of Udaipur.
+You will return back to our centre and then in the evening you will take an overnight bus to Jaisalmer which is approximately 12 hrs for the next highlight of our trip – The Desert experience.